ajuarjun/Web-Security-Authorization/README.md

 ## Level 3
 Here the password is hashed using md5 package.
 The hash function converts hashes the password and stores it in the database.
 When the user tries to login, the password is hashed and checked against the hashed password stored in the database.

+## Level 4
+The password is hashed and salted using bcrypt.
+Salting is just adding a random characters to the password.
+The number of times the password is salted depends on the creator (in this project we have salted 10 times) and the salt and hashed + salted password is stored in the database.
+When the user tries to login, the password is hashed and salted then compared with that in the database.